julianantonuccio/mercado-libre-challenger-front-end/README.md

-# Mercado Libre Challenger Front-End 2020 - Julian Antonuccio
+# MILI Challenger Front-End 2020
 #### <a href='mailto:antonuccio@live.com.ar'>antonuccio@live.com.ar</a>

 ## 🌟 Resumen

-Este proyecto fue realizado para el desafío de ML que requería crear una mini-app similar a sitio.
-Intente hacer el código lo más simple y entendible posible, solo utilice librerías de terceros muy conocidas.
+This project was made for the ML challenge that required creating a mini-app similar to a site.
+Try to make the code as simple and understandable as possible, only use well-known third-party libraries.

-Me base en la arquitectura de proyecto `MERN` (pero sin mongo) y separe el servidor y la web en dos carpetas.
+I base myself on the `MERN` project architecture (but without mongo) and separate the server and the web into two folders.

-Dentro de la carpeta `back-end` se encuentran los archivos que consultan a la API de ML y retornan la información necesaria según especiaciones.
-En la carpeta `front-end` se encuentras los componentes que le dan vida al sitio web.
+Inside the `back-end` folder are the files that consult the ML API and return the necessary information according to specifications.
+In the `front-end` folder are the components that give life to the website.

-<a href="https://1drv.ms/u/s!AhZbpLgEjNX1jDLN8LUcqtaNfF4x?e=2clmS8" target="_blank">Imágenes de la App</a>
+<a href="https://1drv.ms/u/s!AhZbpLgEjNX1jDLN8LUcqtaNfF4x?e=2clmS8" target="_blank">App images</a>

-El principal stack tecnológico elegido fue (más adelante se hará hincapié en las demás tecnologías):
+The main technological stack chosen was (later on the other technologies will be emphasized):

 __Back-end__
   * Node.js